First things first: we've got specific pages for you to go to if your accident occurred when:

 - You don’t know how to use evidence from your doctor or how to protect your right to compensation for future medical treatment.
 You might not know this, but your doctor is one of the most important witnesses in your case.
 To get a settlement including money for medical care in the future, you’ve got to prove it the right way or you lose it.

-- For child victims, you don’t know court procedures or legal requirements for handling their settlements.
+- For child victims, you don’t know how to value their case, and you don't know court procedures or legal requirements for handling their settlements.
+A child's injury case requires extra legal care.
+Figuring out how much to ask for in a child's accident settlement is different than an adult's case, because injuries impact children more severely.
+In addition to heightened intensity of suffering, long-term implications of injuries last longer.
 Courts vigorously safeguard children’s settlements.
 Did you know most children’s settlements require a hearing where you’ve got to present evidence to convince the judge to even allow the settlement?
 That alone justifies an attorney to help get a settlement a judge will approve.
 While South Carolina law strictly limits the options for protecting a child’s settlement money, an experienced accident lawyer can often give you some sound avenues to manage your child’s settlement money.

 Let Them Know You’re for Real

 While hiring an attorney may seem like “one more thing” on a long list, it’s really a relatively small time and no money investment that can give you a priceless benefit: peace of mind.
-At my office, we work to make it a friendly, welcome environment to get your questions answered and pointed in the right direction.
-There’s a quick video in the related links below on what your first meeting is like with me.
+At my office, we work to make it a friendly, welcome environment to get your questions answered and pointed in the right direction. we offer a FREE, EASY strategy session to to help you with your South Carolina car or motorcycle acccident case, where we won't pressure you to hire us..

 Don’t make a mistake for the insurance company to capitalize on at your expense.
 Give yourself the best shot at your one and only chance for proper compensation from your injuries.